Posted by Wolfgang Aldrian , - 20 December, 2021

 We are looking forward to future Hagerbach events which under normal circumstances, take place every spring and autumn at the Hagerbach Test Gallery in Switzerland.

 Are you interested in our workshops and technologies?
-Get an impression of what the Hagerbach Workshops have in store for you and learn more about our products and solutions in our teaser video and our brochures for Injection and Sprayed Concrete.
+Get an impression of what the Hagerbach Workshops have in store for you and learn more about our products and solutions in our brochures for Injection and Sprayed Concrete.

 Permanent Sprayed Concrete Linings; Aldrian W., Thomas A., Chittenden N., Holter K.G.; ITA Working Group n°12 and ITAtech AG Lining, Support & Waterproofing, Lausanne 2020